leahjohannesen/aws-for-gpu/README.md

 # AWSforGPU

+AMI Instance:
+GPUwithKeras
+ami-3befa95b

 ##Steps for creating ubuntu/keras enabled instance of AWS.

 ###Create ubuntu instance of AWS, with volume size of 20GB+

+###SSH into the ubuntu instance and run all the following code

 ###Run the following (credit: https://github.com/BVLC/caffe/wiki/Caffe-on-EC2-Ubuntu-14.04-Cuda-7)